Eoghan-Barker/OS-Project/project/README.md

 # How it works

 When the server is started it listens for a connection on port 2004.
 When the client connects the server starts a new thread.
-The client and the thread communicate and the client can read and write to the shared lists.
+When a new serverThread starts it loads data from bugList.txt and userList.txt .The client and the thread communicate and the client can read and write to the shared lists.
+When the client disconnects the bug list and user list are saved to file.